furiousTwelve/jobjob/README.md

 ## What is JobJob?
-TOTO is a recruitment test application of a candidate for a developer position.
+JOBJOB is a recruitment test application of a candidate for a JAVA developer position.

 This software is developed as a study of the training project "IT developer designer" at AFPA center of Montpellier in 2016 by its 12 students and their teacher.